 Program for Leading Graduate Schools:

 The Interactive Materials Science Cadet Program is a collaborative program designed to drive innovation in materials science research and business by preparing outstanding PhD students to assume leadership roles in industry, government, and academia.
-The following graduate schools at Osaka University participate in the program: Graduate School of Engineering Science (Department of Materials Engineering Science, Department of Mechanical Science and Bioengineering, and Department of Systems Innovation), Graduate School of Science (Department of Physics, Department of Chemistry, Department of Biological Sciences, Department of Macromolecular Science, and Department of Earth and Space Science), and Graduate School of Engineering (Division of Materials and Manufacturing Science, Division of Applied Chemistry, Division of Precision Science & Technology and Applied Physics, Department of Adaptive Machine Systems, Division of Mechanical Engineering, Division of Electrical, Electronic and Information Engineering, Division of Sustainable Energy and Environmental Engineering, Division of Global Architecture, Department of Management of Industry and Technology, and Division of Advanced Science and Biotechnology).
+The following graduate schools at Osaka University participate in the program: Graduate School of Engineering Science (Department of Materials Engineering Science, Department of Mechanical Science and Bioengineering, and Department of Systems Innovation), Graduate School of Science (Department of Physics, Department of Chemistry, Department of Biological Sciences, Department of Macromolecular Science, and Department of Earth and Space Science), and Graduate School of Engineering (Division of Biotechnology, Division of Applied Chemistry, Division of Precision Engineering and Applied Physics, Division of Mechanical Engineering, Division of Materials and Manufacturing Science, Division of Electrical, Electronic and Infocommunications Engineering, Division of Sustainable Energy and Environmental Engineering, Division of Global Architecture, Department of Management of Industry and Technology, and Department of Adaptive Machine Systems).

 The Interactive Materials Science Cadet Program is part of the Program for Leading Graduate Schools scheme, which is coordinated by the Ministry of Education, Culture, Sports, Science and Technology of Japan.
 The Program for Leading Graduate Schools is designed to dramatically reform graduate education programs.
 The goal is for Japan’s higher education system to be globally recognized as producing top-tier graduates.
 The Interactive Materials Science Cadet Program is a five-year consecutive program in materials science established in partnership by the Graduate School of Engineering Science, the Graduate School of Science, and the Graduate School of Engineering at Osaka University.
 Each year, around 10 students from the materials science-related divisions and departments of these three graduate schools are admitted.
 In addition to the standard coursework required for their specific department and graduate school, selected students undertake special program courses and become “Materials Science Cadets” in materials science research and enterprise.
 Materials Science Cadets are mentored by and work alongside program coordinators, who are experts in diverse fields and methodologies related to materials science (such as chemistry, physics, material synthesis, functional materials design, material characterization, and theoretical analysis).
 The program strives to produce young talent able to drive innovation by assuming core roles in research and enterprise related to materials science.
 Materials Science Cadets are future leaders in a wide range of sectors spanning industry, government, and academia.